agoric-labs/PlaygroundVat/vat-basedir.md

   `source/index.js`.

-In addition, `BASEDIR/locator` is used to locate connection hints for other Vats by computing a value named `$LOCATORDIR`.
+In addition, `BASEDIR/locator` is used to locate connection hints for other Hosts by computing a value named `$LOCATORDIR`.
 If `BASEDIR/locator` is a file, the contents are read and treated as pathname relative to `BASEDIR` (`LOCATORDIR = join(BASEDIR, read(join(BASEDIR, 'locator')))`).
 If this is a directory (or a symlink to a directory), it is used directly (`LOCATORDIR = join(BASEDIR, 'locator')`).
-The connection hints for VatID `XYZ` are read from `$LOCATORDIR/$VATID/ports`.
-The default value is `..`, so making all your vats in a shared parent directory will enable them to find each other.
+The connection hints for HostID `XYZ` are read from all immediate subdirectories of `$LOCATORDIR`, by looking for one whose `host-id` contents match, and then reading the `addresses` file from that subdirectory.
+The default value is `..`, so for a quick single-computer demo, making all your vats/hosts in a shared parent directory will enable them to find each other.

-Vats run a loop, once per second, to initiate connections to any other Vat for which they have pending messages, using `$LOCATORDIR`.
+Hosts run a loop, once per second, to initiate connections to any other host for which they have pending messages, using `$LOCATORDIR`.

 As the Vat runs, a transcript of all inbound messages will be written into